select/cached-webpgr.js/README.md

 _injectScript(content, name, version, callback) _cacheScript(name, version, url)
 ```
-Please check the code to learn how they work (they are very short!).
+Please read the code to learn how they work (they are very short!).

 ## License

-A short snippet describing the license (MIT, Apache, etc.)
+cached-webpgr.js is released under the [MIT License](http://webpgr.mit-license.org/).